argenkiwi/kenkyo/README.md

 ![Extend layer image](images/extend.png)

 While holding the `CapsLock` key, with you left hand's little finger, the navigation and editing keys will become accessible under the fingers of your right hand.
 > Notice your left hand will be displaced to the left by one key.
-Therefore, to preserve motor memory, the modifiers will shift to the left by one key as well, except for `Meta` which is re-assigned to `W` instead.
+Therefore, to preserve motor memory, the modifiers will shift to the left by one key as well, except for `Meta` which is re-assigned to `W` instead. `Q` behaves as `Shift` while held to simplify holding `Shift` + `Meta` while on the Extend layer.

 #### [Fumbol](https://www.keyboard-layout-editor.com/##@_name=Fumbol;&@_w:1.5;&=Tab&_c=#90D5FF;&=F1&=F2&=F3&=F4&=F5&=F6&=F7&=F8&=F9&=F10&=F11&=F12&_w:1.5;&=F13;&@_w:1.75;&=Caps%20Lock%0A%0A%0A%0A%0A%0A%0A%0A%0AExtend&=!%0A1%0A%0A%0A%0A%0A%0A%0A%0AMeta&=/@%0A2%0A%0A%0A%0A%0A%0A%0A%0AAlt&=#%0A3%0A%0A%0A%0A%0A%0A%0A%0AShift&=$%0A4%0A%0A%0A%0A%0A%0A%0A%0ACtrl&=%25%0A5&=%5E%0A6&=/&%0A7%0A%0A%0A%0A%0A%0A%0A%0ACtrl&=*%0A8%0A%0A%0A%0A%0A%0A%0A%0AShift&=(%0A9%0A%0A%0A%0A%0A%0A%0A%0AAlt&=)%0A0%0A%0A%0A%0A%0A%0A%0A%0AMeta&_a:7;&=Cstm&_c=#cccccc&a:4&w:2.25;&=Enter;&@_w:2.25;&=Shift&_c=#90D5FF;&=~%0A%60&=/_%0A-&=+%0A/=&=%3Ci%20class/='kb%20kb-Multimedia-Play-Pause'%3E%3C//i%3E&=%3Ci%20class/='kb%20kb-Multimedia-Mute-2'%3E%3C//i%3E&=%3Ci%20class/='kb%20kb-Multimedia-Volume-Down-2'%3E%3C//i%3E&=%3Ci%20class/='kb%20kb-Multimedia-Volume-Up-2'%3E%3C//i%3E&=%7B%0A%5B&=%7D%0A%5D&=%7C%0A%5C&_c=#cccccc&w:2.75;&=Shift;&@_w:1.25;&=Ctrl&_w:1.25;&=Meta&_w:1.25;&=Alt&_c=#FFA500&a:7&w:6.25;&=&_c=#cccccc&a:4&w:1.25;&=Alt&_w:1.25;&=Meta&_w:1.25;&=Menu&_w:1.25;&=Ctrl)